-Muscles.
-Help support and rotate the shoulder in many directions.
-Facilitate movement of the shoulder.
+Muscles (to help support and rotate the shoulder in many directions)

 Bursa.
 A closed space between 2 moving surfaces that has a small amount of lubricating fluid inside; located between the rotator cuff muscle layer and the outer layer of large, bulky muscles.

 Rotator cuff.
 Composed of tendons, the rotator cuff (and associated muscles) holds the ball of the glenohumeral joint at the top of the upper arm bone (humerus).

 Shoulder pain may be localized in a specific area or may spread to areas around the shoulder or down the arm.